ssp4all/csc-510-hw-03/README.md

 ## Conclusions

 ### Conclusion for Ruby:
-The Ruby code seemed easy to moderate for people to debug as they found it similar to Python.
+The Ruby code seemed "easy to moderate" for people to debug as they found it similar to Python.
 All participants except one rated it either the easiest or the second easiest language to debug out of the three.

 ### Conclusion for Go:
 The code in Go was rated similarly to Ruby.
-Go was rated easy to moderate in our dataset for various interesting reasons, which varied from the previous familiarity for the language to finding bugs in Go to be easier than others.
+Go was rated "easy to moderate" in our dataset for various interesting reasons, which varied from the previous familiarity for the language to finding bugs in Go to be easier than others.

 ### Conclusion for Julia:
-We can conclude that the debugging code in Julia was mostly moderate, but people were able to understand and pick up the language in less time.
+We can conclude that the debugging code in Julia was mostly "moderate", but people were able to understand and pick up the language in less time.
 Most people had never read code in Julia but were able to successfully complete the experiment.

 ### Average Ranking of Languages